NHendelman/HW04/README.md

 I also completed the 4th and 7th extra credit.
 The 4th is in a seperate python file in the repo, and the 6th is in my code on line 179.

-I didn't complete any of the other extra credit assignments(options 3, 4, 5, 7).
-In total, I did 4: 1st, 2nd, 4th and 6th, so in theory that should be a 28/30.
+I didn't complete any of the other extra credit assignments(options 3, 4, 5, and 7).
+In total, I did 4, (option 1, 2, 4 and 6,) so in theory that should be a 28/30.